saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-autoscale/README.md

 A new browser (tab) opens and you are redirected to the selected console’s log-in page.
 If the server is protected with a self-signed certificate, you will be warned that this certificate is not trusted.
 This is the default configuration and you can configure your certification.
 Select **I Understand the Risk**, and **Add Exception** (accept certificate).
 When dialog appears select **Confirm Security Exception**.

-When the console log-in page appears, enter the log-in credentials you entered for WebLogic Administrator when you created the service instance.
+When the console log-in page appears, enter the log-in credentials you entered for WebLogic Administrator when you created the service instance (weblogic/Alpha2018#).
 Click **Login**.
 ![](images/04.wls.console.login.png)

 After a successful login the WebLogic Server Administration Console is displayed.
 On the left side in the navigation tree click **Deployments**.
 Then click **Lock & Edit** above and finally click the **Install** button.